civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 - TerrainImprovementDB
    CanBuildWasteland    TerrainImprovement can be built in unowned territory.
    CanBuildAlly         TerrainImprovement can be built in terrotory of your
                         allys.
-No idea what the sense behind this is, because you can build you TerrainImprovements in the territory of your allys anyway.
+TerrainImprovements with move cost reduction do not need this flag, because they can be built in ally territory anyway.

 2006-07-15 (Revision 619)
 Fixed:    Units can now sink by using the ConstDB chance value.